szczurek-lab/jointformer/README.md

 # Jointformer

-The official implementation of the [Jointformer](https://arxiv.org/abs/2310.02066), a foundation model for small molecule generation and scoring (molecular property prediction).
-In contrast to existing foundation models, Jointformer is a [joint model](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/LasserreBishopMinka06.pdf), that simultaneously excels in both molecule generation and property prediction.
+The official implementation of the [Jointformer](https://arxiv.org/abs/2310.02066), which is a [joint model](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/LasserreBishopMinka06.pdf) that simultaneously generates novel molecules and predicts their properties.

 ## Getting Started

 ### Installation
-To create an environment that satisfies the necessary requirements run
+To create an environment that satisfies the requirements necessary to run Jointformer, run
 ```
- conda env create -f jointformer-experiments.yml
+ conda env create -f jointformer.yml
 ```
 Next, install Jointformer from the project directory with
 ```